FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 Team commits are represented by purple circles, while commits containing SDK updates are represented by green circles.
 In this instance team commits are interleaved with SDK updates, which produces a situation where the two default branches do not match.
-While this is a perfectly acceptable, and a very common branch management strategy, certain benefits can be obtained if we isolate the default branch that it always matches the parent.
+While this is a perfectly acceptable, and a very common branch management strategy, certain benefits can be obtained if we isolate the default branch so that it always matches the parent.

 .. figure:: images/clean-master.svg
    :align: center